5 Questions to Ask Before Installing Pendant Lighting

 2. What size and scale should I choose?

 Another approach for choosing the size of a pendant or chandelier in a foyer is to simply add the room’s dimensions together and change the total from feet to inches.
-For example, if your foyer is 11’ by 14’, add 11 plus 14 to get 25.
-The proper pendant or chandelier size chandelier would be 25″ in diameter.
+For example, if your foyer is 11 feet by 14 feet, add 11 plus 14 to get 25.
+The proper pendant or chandelier size chandelier would be 25 inches in diameter.